Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The response in the GET collection operation "{0}" is different than the response definition in the individual GET operation "{1}".

-**Description** : For all resources (top-level and nested), collection GETs should have a response definition with a single property "value" containing an array of the "resource" schema.The definition returned in the collection "value" array should be the same as the response body for the individual GET.
+**Description** : For all resources (top-level and nested), collection GETs should have a response definition with a property "value" containing an array of the "resource" schema.The definition returned in the collection "value" array should be the same as the response body for the individual GET.

 **CreatedAt**: July 13, 2020